What Causes Gas and Bloating?

 Intestinal gas is made up mostly of odorless chemicals in the form of gas – carbon dioxide, oxygen, nitrogen, hydrogen, and sometimes methane.
 The unpleasant odor from intestinal gas is actually caused by other gases, which are produced by bacteria in the large intestine.
 When food isn’t broken down and absorbed from the small intestine, the food moves on to the large intestine where bacteria break the food down.
 The smelly gas generated by bacteria is usually sulfur gas.

 So, what does intestinal bacteria have to do with your constant gas and bloating?
 Here’s where the complex sugars come in.
-If someone with CSID eats a food that contains sucrose, including starches that contain sucrose, they are not able to break that complex sugar into a simpler form that can be absorbed.
+If someone with CSID eats a food that contains sucrose, or starches that require digestion by isomaltase and sucrase, they are not able to break that complex sugar into a simpler form that can be absorbed.
 So, instead of being absorbed from the small intestine, the complex sugars keep moving through the GI tract to the large intestine.

 People who have CSID experience excess intestinal gas and abdominal bloating every time they eat a food that contains sucrose.
 The degree of discomfort they feel is determined in part by how much sucrose they eat at any time.